 Reclamation activities from past mining and processing at the Lone Tree Project are ongoing as of the date of the Lone Tree Report.
-A reclamation cost estimate prepared in March 2021 estimated cost to close and reclaim the project at \$84.7M.
+The current reclamation cost estimate to close and reclaim the project is \$87.0M plus an additional \$119,252 for Buffalo Mountain.
 This amount includes closure of all permitted mining and exploration disturbance at the Lone Tree Project and is calculated using standardized reclamation cost estimators.

 In the early days the Lone Tree area was explored for copper, but no significant resources were discovered.
 The initial discovery hole at Lone Tree was drilled in July 1989 by Cordex Exploration Co. ("Cordex") on the southern extension of what was to become the Lone Tree gold deposit.
 This southern portion of the deposit was referred to as the Stonehouse deposit.
 Santa Fe Pacific Gold ("Santa Fe") discovered the main part of the Lone Tree deposit in the pediment on the west flank of the hill in 1989 and acquired the Stonehouse portion of the deposit from Cordex.
 Newmont acquired the deposit from Santa Fe through a merger and began operations in 1991, continuing mining operations until 2006.
 Operations were discontinued in 2006 due to the increased production costs, largely resulting from the influx of groundwater into the deepening pit.
 The pit was allowed to flood which created a lake within the pit.
-Approximately 4.6 million ounces of gold were produced from the Lone Tree mine and approximately 5.2 million ounces of gold were produced at the Lone Tree processing facilities during this time.
+Approximately 4.6 million ounces of gold were produced at the Lone Tree processing facilities during this time.

 Mining on the Brooks deposit, which lies to the southwest of the main Lone Tree pit, was conducted in 2015-2019.
 Approximately 52,000 ounces were placed on the heap leach pad and residual leaching is ongoing.
 Residual leaching and ongoing reclamation activities from the Lone Tree mine continued until 2007.
-In July 2019 the non-operating Lone Tree project became part of NGM, and i-80 then acquired the Lone Tree property and processing facilities from NGM on October 14, 2021.
+In July 2019 the non-operating Lone Tree project became part of NGM, and i-80 then, through its subsidiary Goldcorp Dee LLC, acquired the Lone Tree property and processing facilities from NGM on October 14, 2021.